scanapi/scanapi/CONTRIBUTING.md

 ```

 For testing, we use [pytest](https://docs.pytest.org/en/stable/).
 We also use classes to give some
-context about the tests, something inspired in [BDD](https://www.departmentofproduct.com/blog/writing-bdd-test-scenarios/):
+context to the tests, something inspired in [BDD](https://www.departmentofproduct.com/blog/writing-bdd-test-scenarios/):

 ```python
 class TestFileName: # example: TestRegistration